By Mike Loughrin, CEO of Transformance Advisors

 SWOT analysis can be applied to an entire organization, a specific product family, a single department, one individual, and just about anything else you can think of.

 During the annual planning retreat, the executive leadership team should leverage SWOT analysis to gain consensus on the current reality for the entire organization.
 This understanding of the current reality can then be compared with the 5 year vision and help with defining those 3 to 5 strategic initiatives required to close the gap.

-- Strengths and weaknesses should be internal factors as they relate to your competition.
+- Strengths and weaknesses should be internal factors as they relate to your organization in comparison to your competition.

-- Opportunities and threats should relate to external factors in terms of what is happening around you.
+- Opportunities and threats should relate to external factors in terms of what is happening outside of your organization – the things swirling around you.

 In addition, identifying the factors in all four categories should be done with a focus on the facts.
 Defining your current reality is not about speculation, wishful thinking, or avoidance of uncomfortable situations.